onyx-platform/onyx/doc/user-guide/error-handling.md

 ### Infinite Retry

 Sometimes, an operation during task execution will fail on a particular node.
 We're not talking about the node crashing, we're talking about an exception being thrown, or a network partition arising.
 In some cases, you'll want to try to execute the segment again at a later point in time.
-This can be accomplished by requeueing the segment back onto its ingress queue.
-Requeueing the segment for retry will insert it *at the back of the queue*.
+This can be accomplished by requeuing the segment back onto its ingress queue.
+Requeuing the segment for retry will insert it *at the back of the queue*.
 You can see [an example of this here](https://github.com/MichaelDrogalis/onyx-examples/tree/master/error-retry).

 In this example, we inject a function into the task that can be executed to requeue the node.
 If there's a failure, we invoke the function with the segment as a parameter.
 This segment will be retried infinitely until it succeeds.
 You'll probably want to bound retries - which are described in the next section.